johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net-part-2.md

 }
 {% endhighlight %}

 Great, so now we have built an Observable sequence of all products across all catalogs in a non-blocking asynchronous way.
 Now we have to tackle the requirement of looking up the top 10 customers for each product.
 We're going to tackle this requirement with a familiar tool: LINQ.
 Rx has re-implemented all of the standard LINQ operatiors against IObservable, and has done so in an asynchronous non-blocking fashion whenever possible.
+What we need to do is take the Observable sequence of all Products that we just built, and project each element into a new Sequence of its top 10 customers.
+The way to do this with LINQ is with the `Select` method.

+Remember from the last post that we already have the `CustomersForProduct` method to look up all of the customers in sorted order.
+So this somewhat complicated requirement actually boils down to a single statement:

+%{ highlight csharp %}
+public IObservable<IObservable<Customer>>(IObservable<Product> products)
+{
+  return products.Select(p => CustomersForProduct(p).Take(10));
+}
+{% endhighlight %}